omcodedthis/Staid/README.md

 The Logbook is a log of all the user's study sessions.
 There are two sections.
 The first is for the user to add a session to the Logbook directly with three input fields, the name of the session, the duration of the session & the date of the session they wish to add.
 The second is the Logbook itself, in the form of a table.
 The columns, from left to right, are the index of the row, the name of the session, the duration of the session & the date of the session.
 The records of the Logbook is ordered in a reversed chronological order, with the earliest session at the top of the table.
 This is so to remind the user of their immediate previous session so that they can plan their next sessions more effectively.

-The accent color for this feature is yellow (Hex Code: `#FFBB44`) as it is known to improve optimism and analytical skills.
+The accent color for this feature is yellow (Hex Color Code: `#FFBB44`) as it is known to improve optimism and analytical skills.
 This increases the user's ability to analyse their sessions to improve their productivity.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------